A2Amir/Introduction-of-Localization/README.md

-**2. Theorem of Total Probability or motion:**
+**2. The motion function or move:**

-look at motion, which will turn out to be something we will call total probability.
+look at motion, which will turn out to be something we will call **total probability**.
 You remember that we cared about a grid cell "xi" and we asked what is the chance of being in xi after robot motion?
-To indicate the after and before, a time index is added (T up X, is an index for time).
+To indicate after and before, a time index is added (T up X, is an index for time).

 The way we find the posterior probability for xi is to go through all possible places from which it could have come, all the different j's.
 Look at the prior probabilities, multiply it by the probability that I transition from j to i given my motion command, which in this case is go 1 to the right side.